AP Spanish: How to Prepare for the Language and Culture Examination

 There are plenty of options for books for advanced Spanish students.
 You might also try focusing on the classics.

 “Don Quijote” is a particularly good option.
-Plus, it’s in the public domain, so you can also read it for free“Don Quijote” follows the adventures of a blundering but well-intentioned nobleman and his squire.
+Plus, it’s in the public domain, so you can also read it for free.
+“Don Quijote” follows the adventures of a blundering but well-intentioned nobleman and his squire.

 6. Keep a Spanish-language Diary

-Keeping a Spanish-language diary will help you practice writing, which will prepare you for the writing portion of the exam.
+Keeping a Spanish-language diary will help you practice writing, which will help prepare you for the writing portion of the exam.

 Writing regularly like this will help you notice any holes in your vocabulary.
 Over time, you’ll naturally try to fill in these gaps or develop alternate means to communicate your ideas.
 Being able to communicate concepts in words you know (even if they aren’t the ideal words) is a helpful skill for the AP exam, since you won’t always know all the words you need.
 The more practice you have with this, the easier it will be.